loremipsum0116/loremipsum0116.github.io/_pages/en/en.md

 Welcome to the English section of **Lorem Tech Blog**.
 Here you’ll find articles written in English on topics such as **Java**, **Spring**, and **JPA**.

-This blog provides valuable insights for those aiming to grow as backend developers.

 ---

 ## 🆕 Latest Posts